-A road bike might be better described as a road-racing bicycle.
-Meant for speed and distance, a road bike typically has drop handlebars and narrow, slick tires and wheels.
+Meant for speed and distance, road bikes typically have drop handlebars and narrow, slick tires on racing bike wheels.
 They’re meant to be as light as possible, which these days often means carbon fiber or aluminum frames and wheels.
-Some road bikes are made the old-fashioned way with chromoly steel frames, but they’re all meant to be lightweight and put your body in a position more akin to running than walking on your bicycle.
+Some road bikes are made the old-fashioned way, with chromoly steel frames, but they’re all meant to be lightweight and put your body into an aggressive position.

-Road bikes have come to encompass an entire category of bicycle.
-It's meant as opposed to mountain bikes, but it's not strictly enforced by the bike police.
+Road bikes have become an entire category of bicycles.
+They are typically differentiated from mountain bikes, although that isn’t strictly enforced.
 A road bike can be anything from a lightweight racer to a long-distance touring bike with racks and fenders.
 Many cyclists use their road bikes as day-to-day commuters, as they’re fast and fun.
-They can be high-tech with electronic shifting and disc brakes, or classic and simple machines.
+They can be high-tech, with electronic shifting and disc brakes, or classic and simple machines.

-If you’re looking to get into cycling as a sport, you might want to consider getting a road bike.
-Whether your goals include, fun, training, weight-loss, commuting, competing in a cycling race, triathlon, an alleycat, or taking on a long-distance ride, that's what a road bike is made for.
+If you’re looking to get into cycling as a sport, you might want to check out our selection of new road bikes.
+Whether your goals include fun, training, weight loss, commuting, competing in a cycling race, triathlon, or alley cat race, or taking on a long-distance ride, a road bike can take you there.

-Most road bikes now have what's called clipless pedals, as opposed to older road bikes which had toeclips.
-So modern road bikes now use pedals that attach mechanically to special cycling shoes.
-But it's a free country and you're welcome to put flat pedals, or old-fashioned toeclips, on your road bike.
-Many people are initially uncomfortable with shoes that clip into pedals.
-Clipping in and out requires some practice, but it provides benefits to a cyclist like a faster possible cadence, or pedal-rotation, and greater comfort over longer distances.
-Clipless pedals can make a cyclist faster too, so they’re recommended if you’re riding for speed and training.
+Most road bikes now have are called clip-less pedals, as opposed to older road bikes, which had toeclips.
+These clip-less pedals attach mechanically to special cycling shoes.
+Many people are initially uncomfortable with shoes that clip into their pedals.
+Clipping in and out requires some practice, but it provides benefits such as a higher possible cadence and greater comfort over longer distances.
+Clip-less pedals can make a cyclist faster, so they’re recommended if you’re riding for speed and training.
+But it’s a free country, and you’re welcome to put flat pedals or old-fashioned toeclips on your road bike.